John Scholey: New South Wales

-John Scholey accompanied his family on their first trip to the colony of New South Wales in 1853, returning to England on the ship Speedy which left Sydney on 1 November 1857, arriving in London on 1 March 1858.
+In October 1852 John Scholey arrived at Melbourne, Australia on board "Julia", together with his father.
+His mother and young sister joined them in Melbourne in December 1854 on board "Constance".
+They returned to England on the ship Speedy which left Sydney on 1 November 1857, arriving in London on 1 March 1858.
 He arrived back in Leeds the following day.
 On 18 January 1860 he again set out for Australia, travelling from Leeds, via Halifax for Liverpool, the following day taking up his cabin on board the ship Red Jacket berthed at the Queen's Dock, declaring the accommodation "splendid and superior to any ship I have been in before."
 He landed at Melbourne on 26 April.
 He made valuable contacts in Melbourne, but in 1862 commenced business in Newcastle. and at the time of his marriage to Anne, née Greaves (1845–1931), on 16 January 1865, at Christ Church Anglican Cathedral, Newcastle, the register states that he was now resident in that parish.
 His father was a witness at the ceremony.
 John was listed at that time: "Scholey, John, Hunter Street, Newcastle".
 On his daughter Jessie's birth certificate in February 1883, John Scholey stated that he now resided at Hamilton, a garden suburb of Newcastle.